Chingles2404/50051-plc-group4/README.md

 - Compile all source files in `./src`
 - Compile test files in `./tests`
 - Output two binaries in the root directory:

-  1. `ImageToASCIILineArt.exe`

-  2. `runAllTests.exe`

-`ImageToASCIILineArt.exe` runs the main program.

-`runAllTests.exe` runs the tests for our program.
+  1. ImageToASCIILineArt.exe (on Windows) or ImageToASCIILineArt (on Linux/macOS)

+  2. runAllTests.exe (on Windows) or runAllTests (on Linux/macOS)

 To remove all .exe and .o files: `make clean`

 Note: you may have to run `make clean` before `make`.

-### Run the Executable with Makefile
+# Run the Executable with Makefile

 After a successful build, the output binary will be located at:

 `./ImageToASCIILineArt.exe`